hjoonpark/MultiCamCalib/docs/tutorial.md

 <img src="./assets/tutorial/prompt1.png" width="100%"/>
 </figure>

 As explained in [2.
-Overview](../readme.md#s_overview), each step in the pipeline is executed by running corresponding *code numbers*, each delimited by a whitespace.

-For this example dataset, everthing is configured accordingly inside */multicamcalib/config.json*.
+Overview](../readme.md#s_overview), each step in the pipeline is executed by running its corresponding *code number*, delimited by a whitespace.
+Inside */multicamcalib/config.json* contains all the configurations needed for the dataset, but for this example everything is already configured.
 So let's run through all the steps (type in *1 2 3 4 5*):

 <figure>
 <img src="./assets/tutorial/prompt2.png" width="100%"/>